 Cupping is a powerful method to help increase blood circulation to tired and injured muscles.

 Cupping may look painful particularly when the practitioner drags the cups up and down the muscles.
-It is not however, as painful as it looks and while they maybe some discolouration left after some cupping which looks like a deep bruise, most patients quickly forget they’ve had the treatment and the discolouration fades.
+It is not, however, as painful as it looks and while they may be some discoloration left after some cupping which looks like a deep bruise, most patients quickly forget they’ve had the treatment and the discoloration fades.

-On occasion you may feel a dizzy or light headed afterwards.
+On occasion, you may feel a dizzy or lightheaded afterward.
 This is normal.

-For more information or to book an appointment with one our Myotherapists, please call 03 59984554 or by visit us online:
+For more information or to book an appointment with one of our Myotherapists, please call 03 59984554 or by visiting us online.

 Category: Stress Management